sorskoot/RosieBot/commands.md

 !command | Add a temporary command. try !command help !blame | blame a random person/thing for something random !blame {target} {reason} | Writes a message blaming {target} for {reason}
+!followage | shows since when you are a member of the fam

 ## sound fx